pointvy/pointvy/README.md

 * "Specify a region": the closest to your location might be a good choice.
 * "Allow unauthenticated invocations to": Set "y" to allow people to request without requiring a GCP Cloud Identity and IAM configured. **This should only be a temporary unsecure choice.**

-When the deployment has succeeded, `gcloud` will display the *Service URL* on which is exposed the service.
+When the deployment has succeeds, `gcloud` will display the *Service URL* on which is exposed the service.
 You will get something similar to:

 ```bash
 Building using Dockerfile and deploying container to Cloud Run service [pointvy] in project [adjective-name-334110] region [europe-north1]